vladyslav-honcharuk/OCR/readme.md

 # Handwritten Character Recognition

+## The problem

+One police department needs to digitalize an old vehicle database.
+Every card from the database has special field with 17 boxes that is filled by handwritten VIN-code (vehicle identification number) characters - one character in each box.
+The cards are already scanned and the VIN-code boxes are already recognized.
+The task is to design a neural network that can classify small squared black&white image (VIN character boxes) with single handwritten character on it.

 The project contains two pyhon scripts, one for preparing the data, another is the actual script that utilizes the trained model for inference on unseen data.

 Below is the detailed description of both scripts: